ipfs-cluster/ipfs-cluster-website/content/documentation/guides/consensus.md

 * You expect your cluster to work well with peers easily coming and going
 * You plan to have follower peers without permissions to modify the pinset
 * You do not have a fixed peer(s) for bootstrapping or you need to take advantage of mDNS autodiscovery
+* The cluster needs to accomodate regular and heavy bursts of pinning/unpinning operations (batching support helps).

 Choose Raft when: